adikulkarni0/pxdocs/content/operations/operate-kubernetes/storage-operations/csi/_index.md

 ## Contribute

-Portworx, Inc. welcomes contributions to its CSI implementation, which is open-source and repository is at [OpenStorage](https://github.com/libopenstorage/openstorage).
+{{<companyName>}} welcomes contributions to its CSI implementation, which is open-source with a repository located at [OpenStorage](https://github.com/libopenstorage/openstorage).
 In addition, we also encourage contributions to the [Kubernetes-CSI open source implementation](https://github.com/kubernetes-csi).